 "Although you may have been involved in AA service for some time, don't take your knowledge for granted.
 Do some reviewing as quickly as possible.
 Read and re-read this Manual, "AA Comes of Age" and "Twelve Concepts for World Service".
 Get copies of the full Conference Reports for the past two or three years for further study.
 Seek out some past Area Delegates to share their experience.
+Meetings between conferences may be useful to follow Delegates

-"Start a Conference file, because you'll get lots of letters from the Conference secretary at the General Service Office, containing background information and requests.
+"Start a Conference file, because you'll get lots of letters from the Conference secretary at the General Service office, containing background information and requests.
 Read them thoroughly; make notes on what you're asked to do; do it.
 You'll receive questionnaires: expedite replies.
-General Service Office may request material from you: expedite this, too.
+General Service office may request material from you: expedite this, too.
 Promptness is necessary so that, by the time the Conference opens, your material will have been compiled for use in a report, a panel discussion, a workshop, a floor discussion, or a committee action.